Think of Facebook as a highway and your posts as the billboards.

 Surprised by appearances

-I was getting my hair cut and these two women — younger than me by decades — huddled around a salon chair near me.
+I was getting my hair cut and these two women — younger than me by 10+ years — huddled around a salon chair near me.
 They were alternating between sitting in it and standing by it.
 They were taking picture of each other and seemed to be posting them online.

 One had the most gorgeous, long, wavy thick hair.